tildes-community/tildes-reextended/README.md

 [![Get Tildes ReExtended for Firefox](./images/mozilla-addons.png)](https://addons.mozilla.org/firefox/addon/tildes-reextended)
 [![Get Tildes ReExtended for Chrome](./images/chrome-web-store.png)](https://chrome.google.com/webstore/detail/tildes-reextended/olmhgeajhikmikkdbbdgnmeobfbpefhj)

+## Features

+* Autocompletion for group and user mentions.
+* Dedicated "back to top" button.
+* Hide topics matching link domains, usernames or titles.
+* "Jump to new comment" button to automatically scroll to new comments.
+* Assign labels to users to more easily recognize them.
+* And more!

 ## Documentation

 * If you'd like to know what the differences between Tildes Extended and Tildes ReExtended are, see [DIFFERENCES.md](DIFFERENCES.md).